OSM-Notes/OSM-Notes-Ingestion/README.md

   They don't belong to a specific schema, but a suffix.
 - Sync tables contain the data from the recent planet download.
   They don't belong to a specific schema, but a suffix.
-- WMS tables which are used to publish the WMS layer.
-  Their schema is `wms`.
-They contain a simplified version of the notes with only the location and age.
 - `dwh` schema contains the data warehouse tables (managed by OSM-Notes-Analytics).
   See [OSM-Notes-Analytics](https://github.com/OSMLatam/OSM-Notes-Analytics) for details.
 - Check tables are used for monitoring to compare the notes on the previous day